 Recommendations for a Freelancer Resume

 Some job applicants may be confused when writing about their freelance employment or crafting a freelancer resume.
-The times when those who go to the office every day are considered as an active workforce are gone.
+The times when those who go to the office every day are considered an active workforce are gone.
 Many people, especially millennials, prefer to choose what and whom to work for, even if it means changing the job every month.
 The meaning of a perfect resume does not change if we talk about a freelancer.
-He or she still needs to highlight the most critical skills and describe the most significant accomplishments in detail since there is no company whose HR department could prove their competence.
-Their professional resumes would differ from those related to the full-time positions, but still important for the job application and potential job interview.
-Here are some tips that would help you craft a perfect freelancer resume:
+He or she still needs to highlight the most critical skills and describe the most significant accomplishments in detail since there is no company whose HR department could prove its competence.
+Their professional resumes would differ from those related to the full-time positions but are still important for the job application and potential job interview.

 The type of employment does not affect your resume writing process.
 You still need to brief your professional background for it to make you stand out from the crowd.
 Therefore, the fact that you are a freelancer does not mean that you need to provide some entirely innovative product to sell your skills.
 Your resume should not be about what you expect from the company but how you can help in the attainment of its corporate goals.

 Consider functional or combination resume format

 In many cases, chronological resumes are perfect.
 They do show your progression and advancement throughout your career ladder.
 However, freelancers usually attain new skills that they apply interchangeably and at different jobs.
 Thus, choosing a chronological resume format can make your resume repetitive.
 If you possess some unique skills that can be applied to several job postings, it is better to make your professional resume functional.

 A good resume is concise and organized.
 It should contain all your relevant information in a limited space and be clear, straightforward, and easy to read.
 Remember that the combined resume format must be relevant to the job you are applying for.
 If it’s not, then it will not be considered by employers or recruiters.